Newborn Care Specialist/Doula

 Helps the new mother care for her baby by assisting with feedings, naps, diaper changes, washing clothes, and maintaining overall cleanliness of the nursery (IS THIS ACCURATE?)
-The Baby Nurse/Doula is not responsible for care of the mother or any household duties outside of the baby nursery.
+Newborn Care Specialist/Doula is not responsible for care of the mother or any household duties outside of the baby nursery.
 These tend to be temporary jobs with 12 or 24 hour shifts, and last two weeks to three months.

 Protects clients while in public and helps maintain their privacy.
 A Bodyguard may be remain at the household or be the driver/chaperone.
 He or she could work with a team or serve the client individually.
 A Bodyguard is typically physically fit, and trained in personal protection techniques and martial arts.
 A Bodyguard may be required to carry a firearm and in some cases, past experience as a police officer is required.